lukasnee/wucy/README.md

 ### Vision

 is to create retro watch-like open source wearable computer.
-Technically you could call this an open source smartwatch, but I don't like the word "smart", in fact - computers are dumb, they do only what's told as long as they're open.
+Technically you could call this an open source smartwatch, but I don't like the word "smart", in fact - computers are dumb, they do only what's told as long as they're open and a single user is in control.
 Lets keep it that way.
 I'd rather want wucy to be _honest_ than _smart_.
 My plan is to create hardware & software platform, spark a community, have fun and make something special. :)

 Currently I am working on this alone, but I encourage you to join.
 I'm still learning how github works, I'm an amateur hacker, DM me if you think you can help.
 About the progress down at the bottom.